 It’s a common, and understandably frustrating, problem that many of us have experienced: After a medical procedure that you were sure your health plan covered 100%, you get a bill.
 Why did this happen, and what can be done about it?

 Wendy Fabin, a Highmark customer advocate, answers those questions every day.
 In fact, it was her idea to do a blog article about common reasons that a procedure which is covered 100% or involves a small co-pay might lead to additional procedures — and charges.
-Since she is also enrolled in medical coding and billing classes, she turned out to be the perfect person to talk with on the subject.
+Since she has also earned her Certified Coding Associate (CCA) designation, she turned out to be the perfect person to talk with on the subject.

 Don Bertschman (DB): Thank you for suggesting this and taking time to share your knowledge.
 Your idea for this article came from noticing confusion around colonoscopies.
 My plan covers this 100% as a preventive screening at my age, so…why would I get a bill?

-Wendy Fabin (WF): The thing to remember is you’re going for a screening — a procedure to see if there are any issues, like polyps, or confirm that everything is ok.
-The screening itself is covered under your routine preventive benefits.
-But if they find a polyp that has to be removed, then examined by a pathologist, that’s no longer a screening, it’s a diagnostic procedure.
-Those additional procedures fall into the medical side of your benefits.
-And depending on your plan, you may be responsible for a deductible or co-pay related to those procedures.
+Wendy Fabin (WF): The thing to remember is that you’re covered for a screening under your routine preventive benefits — a colonoscopy screening is a procedure to see if there are any issues, like polyps, or confirm that everything is ok.
+But not every colonoscopy is a routine preventive procedure; if your doctor saw something in your blood work and sent you to have a colonoscopy as a result, that’s then a diagnostic procedure, which falls on the medical side of your benefits.
+The same would be true if they found something during a screening and, as a result, needed you to come back for a second colonoscopy six months later.
+And depending on your plan, you may be responsible for a deductible or co-pay related to diagnostic procedures.

 WF: Routine benefits are all the preventive parts of maintaining health, like your annual wellness exam, yearly immunizations such as pneumonia and flu vaccines, and scheduled screenings.
 If a problem has to be diagnosed or treated, that’s the medical side.